daanvdk/is_valid/README.md

 >>> is_list_of_integer_strings({'123', '456', '789'})
 False
 ```
-As you can see in the example above you can nest these functions very easily
+As you can see in the example above by nesting predicates you can create very
-creating powerful validation functions that examine complex structures easily.
+powerful predicates that evaluate complex structures easily.

-In some cases just `True` or `False` doesn't cut it, you might want to know why
+In some cases just `False` doesn't cut it, you might want to know why
 your data is invalid.
-For this purpose all validation functions take a
+For this purpose all predicates take a `detailed`
-`detailed` keyword argument.
+keyword argument.
 ```python
 >>> is_str("foobar", detailed=True)
 (True, None)